 Healthcare technology trend #3: Video consultations and telehealth

-It can be frustrating trying to book an appointment to see a doctor face to face.
-Video consultations allow patients to speak with a doctor over the phone, in the comfort of their own home.
+It can be frustrating trying to book an appointment to see a doctor face-to-face.
+Video consultations allow patients to speak with a doctor over the phone, in the comfort of their own homes.

 Healthcare technology trend #4: The Internet of Things (IoT)